djcolon/goaoc/08_1/README.md

 total of 21 trees are visible in this arrangement.

 Consider your map; how many trees are visible from outside the grid?

+# Solution

+To find the number of trees that are visible, we will at the minimum have to iterate over every single tree once, as we cannot assume there are no taller or equally tall trees until we have tested them all.
+This means that at best, our solution is O(n).
+The problem is that for each tree, whether it is visible or not depends on every tree between the tree itself and each of the 4 edges.
+This means that in an n*n grid, the visibility of any tree from any direction is dependent on all trees to the left, right, top and bottom of it.
+I.e.
+(n-1)+(n-1) trees.
+So if we, for every tree in the n*n grid, we tested all 4 directions, our solution would be O(n^3).
+Not great.
+We can opportunistically break when we find a tree is not visible, but this won't do much in the grand scheme of things.

+## Reverse thinking.

+Rather than thinking what tree is visible from the edge, lets think